ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [1:24:57](https://youtu.be/YB8o_5qjNBc?t=5095)**

-**Danny Ryan**:
-* I know implementers mentioned the SSE.
-There were a couple more escape types that were added to SSE, specifically the Bit List and Bit Vector, that moves some of the low-level validation of bytes out the spec and into the typing system.
+**Danny Ryan**: I know implementers mentioned the SSE.
+There were a couple more escape types that were added to SSE.

-* This was done:
+This was done to:
-    1. To make the spec focus more on spec things and not low-level byte manipulation and byte validation.
+1. Make the spec focus more on spec things and not low-level byte manipulation.
-    2. Was also done to provide a valuable set of types in SSE that might be used in other places, such as the application area.
+2. Provide a valuable set of types in SSE that might be used in other places, such as applications.

-* If there is byte-level stuff you need to be doing, why repeat the logic in multiple places when we can add it to the type system.
-* there are some issues, so I want to open it up for a quick decision so that we can fix it if we need to.
+There are some issues there, so I want to open it up for a quick discussion, to fix the spec and move forward if we need to.

-* Dankrad, I know you did a lot of work on it and facilitating a lot of conversation around it.
-Do you have anything to add?
+Dankrad, do you have anything to add?

-**Dankrad Feist**:
-* We want to understand pain-points here.
-* I think it's valuable to have in the SSE stack, but we don't want to make life super hard for the implementers.
+**Dankrad Feist**: We want to understand pain-points.
+I think it's valuable to have in the SSE stack, but we don't want to make life hard for the implementers.

-**Danny Ryan**:
+**Danny Ryan**: Is there still an open issue discussing this?

+**Dankrad Feist**: I think the issue is closed at the moment.
+We can still re-open.

-* This is not something I want to leave hanging.
-If you want to discuss this, feel free to open the issue and we'll discuss there over the next seven days.
-Otherwise, this is very critical for getting aligned with ConsenSys tests.
+**Danny Ryan**: If there is discussion to be had, let's do this within the next 7 days in an issue.
+This is very critical for getting aligned with ConsenSys tests.

-**Mamy Ratsimbazafy**:
-* Just as a comment, the more types we have defined in the SSE spec the more efficient our code, at least in NIM, can be.
-In terms of both code size and performance, because we have much less to check and we can insert the proper deserializing code in our codebase.
+**Mamy Ratsimbazafy**: Just as a comment, the more types we have defined in the SSE spec the more efficient our code, at least in NIM, can be, in terms of both code size and performance.

-**Danny Ryan**:
-* Gotcha, thanks.
-* We have a few minutes left.
-Are there any questions left?
+**Danny Ryan**: Thanks.
+We have a few minutes left.
+Any questions left?

-**Diederik Loerakker**:
-* About SSE, there's this minor thing, where we can have, fixed-size, empty containers, and empty vectors.
+**Diederik Loerakker**: About SSE, where we can have, fixed-size, empty containers, and empty vectors.
 It's kinda troublesome.

-* I know we don't currently have them in the spec.
-I just wanted to address it so the SSE spec could be complete.
-* What do clients like best?
-    * Do we want to make empty vector illegal?
-    * Or do we want to make lists containing them illegal?
-* Is there a use case for empty, fixed-size, containers?
+Do we want to make empty vector illegal?
+Or do we want to make lists containing them illegal?
+Is there a use case for empty, fixed-size, containers?

-**Vitalik Buterin**:
-* Well, we already made them illegal.
-So we're revisiting that decision.
+**Vitalik Buterin**: We already made them illegal.
+We are revisiting that decision.

-**Diederik Loerakker**:
-* We made vectors illegal, but we also have containers.
-Then there's this inconsistency between lists being zero and vectors not being zero.
-* So I just want to get this right and then we can move on.
+**Diederik Loerakker**: We made vectors illegal, but we also have containers.
+There's also inconsistency between lists being zero and vectors not being zero.
+I want to get this right and then we can move on.

-**Dankrad Feist**
-* So before containers and empty vectors, they're both illegal, and now we added this new thing that lists suddenly have a limited size.
+**Dankrad Feist**: Before containers and empty vectors, they're both illegal.
+And now we added this new thing that lists can be of size zero.
+The question is, "Is it kinda weird that we forbid one thing and not the other?"
-* Suddenly we have the question, "can that size be zero?"
-    * It doesn't cause the same problems as it does for vectors or containers, because it would still be a variable size type, so all the information would be needed.
-* The question's just, "is it kinda weird that we forbid one thing and not the other?"

-**Vitalik Buterin**:
-* I'm okay forbidding, or not forbidding, lists with zero max length.
+**Vitalik Buterin**: I'm okay forbidding, or not forbidding, lists with zero max length.

-**Dankrad Feist**
-* The only question why you want to forbid it is because it might give us an easy way to "comment out some features" in the spec by setting the max length to zero.
+**Dankrad Feist**: The only question why you want to forbid it is because it might give us an easy way to "comment out" some features in the spec by setting some max lengths to zero.

-**Diederik Loerakker**:
-* We already discussed this issue.
+**Diederik Loerakker**: We already discussed this issue.
 If any implemented would need this kind of type, please join the issue in the specs repository.
 Otherwise, I think it's not too important.

 ### 3.6 [Open Discussion/Closing Remarks](https://youtu.be/YB8o_5qjNBc?t=5540)